HaozheLiu-ST/haozheliu-st.github.io/_pages/about.md

 ### AI Initiative (KAUST)
  PhD Candidate supervised by Prof. [Juergen Schmidhuber](https://scholar.google.com/citations?user=gLnCTgIAAAAJ&hl=en).

-- Research Field includes Video based Decision System, especially focusing on the extraction of the subgoal in a trajectory.
+- Research Field includes explainable, reliable, and responsible AI.

+- Proposed Deep State Identifier to identify and recognize relevant states/actions/rewards for explaining the behavior given a policy.
+This project is accepted by **ICCV’2023**.

 - Contribute a large-scale Video Benchmark, NewsNet, for hierarchical video temporal segmentation, which is accepted by **CVPR'2023**.
 (I contribute most of my work before joining KAUST.)